 Solar Photovoltaic (PV) Expected to Dominate the Market

 - Solar power has become more accessible and prevalent in the United States.
-In the last decade alone, solar experienced an average annual growth rate of 42%.
-Since the last decade, solar installations in the country have grown 30-fold.
-Total installed capacity in the United States reached 96.18 GW in 2020, representing an increase of about 26% compared to the previous year.
+Solar experienced an annual growth rate of 8.3% in 2022 compared to the previous year.
+Over the last decade, solar installations in the country have grown 30-fold.
+The total installed capacity in the United States reached 145,598 gigawatt-hours in 2022.

 - The solar energy markets are maturing rapidly around the country, and solar electricity is now economically competitive with conventional energy sources in several states, including California, Hawaii, and Minnesota.